 Suppose you’re working on a web application to support users in multiple time zones.
 How do you handle dates and times?
 If your users all live in one time zone, it’s easy.
 Simply store important date and time data in DATETIME or TIMESTAMP columns, and be done with it.
-But, what application has users in just one time zone?
-Maybe a municipal… Read more →
+But, what application has users in just one … Read more

 Using SQL to report by time intervals in Oracle

 This is an Oracle-specific edition of the article explaining the same subject for MySQL.
 It’s often helpful to use SQL to group and summarize information by periods of time.
 For example, we might like to examine sales data.
 For example, we might have a table of individual sales transactions like so.
-Sales: sales_id int sales_time date net decimal(7,2) tax decimal(7,2) gross decimal(7,2)… Read more →
+Sales: sales_id int sales_time date net … Read more

 Filling in missing data with sequences of cardinal integers